 October 12, 2017:

-Approximately 160 Learjets are currently in service in Europe.
+Around 225 Learjets are currently in service in the EMEA region.

 “It's very clear that the impressive capabilities of our Learjet 75 business jet, along with Zenith Aviation's commitment to impeccable service, are a winning combination with customers,” says Bombardier VP of sales for Europe, Russia and CIS, Christophe Degoumois.
 “We were proud to celebrate our 100th Learjet 75 delivery in June, and this remarkable aircraft will continue to lead the way by bringing advanced large jet features to the light and super light jet segments.”

 Zenith reported a considerable increase in hours flown in the first six months of 2017, including a 37 per cent year-on-year increase in June and an 83 per cent increase between January and June.
 Mulholland expects to add at least two further aircraft in the super-light category during the first quarter of 2018.